kordless/boot2docker-ing/README.md

 ### Prerequisites

-1. You need an OSX based machine and the will to type things on the command line.
+1. You need an OSX based machine.
+2. A terminal shell open.
+To open a term, from Spotlight type 'term' and hit enter.
 2. You need to have [Homebrew](http://brew.sh) installed.

-Homebrew is best installed by opening a terminal shell.
-From Spotlight type 'term' and hit enter.
-In the terminal, type:

-    ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+Instructions [below]().
+3. You need to have [Cask] installed.
+Instructions [below]().

 ### Video Walkthrough